 STEP 3.

-Under the keyboard you’ll find both memory (RAM) modules and RTC (CMOS) battery.
+Now you can access both memory (RAM) modules and RTC (CMOS) battery.

-You should use PC2100/PC2700 DDR SODIMM memory modules.
+You should use PC2100/PC2700 DDR SODIMM modules.

 If your laptop looses date and time each time you restart it, apparently it’s time to replace the RTC (CMOS) battery.
-You can easily unplug the RTC battery from the motherboard and replace it with a new one.

 STEP 4.